PurdueChainReaction/Website/README.md

 # Setting up Visual Code
 ## Extensions
-After Git and Visual Code are downloaded, there are some extensions we need to get first so its easy to edit the website.
-To download extensions in visual code, just click on the icon of 4 boxes on the left hand side.
+After Git and Visual Studio Code are downloaded, there are some extensions we need to get first so its easy to edit the website.
+To download extensions in Visual Studio Code, just click on the icon of 4 boxes on the left hand side.
 I recommend downloading the *GitHub Pull Requests and Issues* extension and the *Live Server* extension.
 The git extension makes pull requests(downloading the changed files) and push requests(uploading the files) easy to do.
 It also makes seeing what was changed between push requests.

 ![Extensions](https://github.com/PurdueChainReaction/Website/assets/58526449/a0b3dea8-c7a4-432c-aefa-b1c2ba980b2f)
 | Live Server                                                                                                         | GitHub Pull Requests and Issues                                                                                     |
 | ------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |